We may receive compensation when you click on links to products from our partners.

 If you participated in Internship Programs during your college career you already have some great experience and may even have a job (or some leads).
 But even if you’ve done everything you should have, you may not yet have a job lined up.

-Executing on Your Job Search Plan – Having a plan is key to finding your dream job.
-Lists of recruiters, companies, job search boards and your network all play a part in your job search.
+Executing Your Job Search Plan – Having a plan is key to finding your dream job.
+Lists of recruiters, companies, job search boards, and your network all play a part in your job search.
 Read this article to get help making your lists.

-- College Graduation Checklist – Okay, so you know what you need to do to graduate (hopefully), but this article gives you a checklist of things you need to do to prepare for your job search – references, recommendation letters, resumes, cover letters – the usual suspects.
+- Getting a Job after College – Okay, so you know what you need to do to graduate (hopefully), but this book gives you a checklist of things you need to do to prepare for your job search – references, recommendation letters, resumes, cover letters – the usual suspects.
 This article is a great place to start to ensure you have a list of what you need.
 There are additional links on the left-hand side of the page with relevant information on this topic.